Vehicle impoundment

-Vehicle immobilization is a key part of the act of impounding.
+Vehicle immobilization is a key part of impounding.

-Vehicle impoundment is the legal process of placing a vehicle into an impoundment lot or tow yard, which is a holding place for cars until they are placed back in the control of the owner, recycled for their metal, stripped of their parts at a wrecking yard or auctioned off for the benefit of the impounding agency.
+Vehicle impoundment is the legal process of storing a vehicle in an impoundment lot or tow yard until it is returned to the owner, recycled, stripped for parts at a wrecking yard, or auctioned off by the impounding agency.

 Etymology

-The word impound means to place into a pound, a secured area to hold things.
-An impoundment lot can thus be simply called a "pound", but the use of "impoundment lot" in current usage typically means a vehicle impoundment lot, as opposed to, for example, a dog pound.
-An equivalent unambiguous phrasing is "vehicle pound", which is still a term in current widespread use.
+An impoundment lot, commonly referred to as a "vehicle pound", is a secured area where vehicles are held.
+The term impound means to place something in a pound, such as a vehicle or other items.
+This term is often used specifically for vehicle impoundment lots, distinguishing them from other types of pounds like dog pounds.

 Process of vehicle impoundment

 Police parking with impounded vehicles in Poland.

 Vehicles may be impounded for the following reasons: